 Get Rid Of Moss And Mold

 Moss and mold are common in areas with dampness.
 This means they can thrive on your roof if the gutters are not functioning correctly.
 If you do not remove them in time, mold can cause moisture to penetrate through the roof and into your home.
 They’ll also damage your shingles, causing them to curl.
-These issues are expensive to fix, plus they’ll put your loved ones at serious risk.
+These issues are expensive to fix and will put your loved ones at serious risk.

 Therefore, make a point of removing mold and moss as soon as they appear.
 You can do this using a mixture of water and bleach.
-If you can’t handle the problem yourself, call professional mold removers immediately.
+Call professional mold removers immediately if you can’t handle the problem yourself.

 Trim The Trees Around Your Roof